radius-project/docs/docs/content/concepts/appmodel-concept/traits-model/index.md

 For a production application you will face additional challenges that go above and beyond just describing the application functionally:

-- You might need spread manifests across different code repositories
+- You might need to spread manifests across different code repositories
 - You might need to configure per-deployment or per-environment behaviors

 Radius defines a secondary concept called a **Trait** to add additional flexibility to your Components.
 For example, a concern like the *number of replicas to create* is usually orthogonal to the requirements and intentions of the application code.